 The main construction of the Cathedral took place between the years 1913 and 1928 with work on the stained glass windows and interior decoration continuing into the early 1940s and beyond.
 The main Cathedral building is Gothic, while the northern and southern buildings are in the early Romanesque style.
 The symbolic plan is based on the teachings of the New Church.

 We welcome you to join us for worship services and special events (in person or watch live via the internet) or for visits and tours.
 A schedule of upcoming events and special services can be found on the Calendar page of our Church website.
-In-person services are currently offered for the 9:30AM family service and the 11:00AM adult service with the expectation that masks will be worn and social distancing will be respected.
+In-person services are offered for the 9:30AM family service and the 11:00AM adult service.
 Other services are livestreamed, or available for listening outdoors.
+Masks are optional at the cathedral.

 Hours of Operation